 Want to know if your Nexus or Google Pixel is running with the latest software?
 Or do you want to install the next Android update on your Nexus all by yourself?
 We've compiled all useful resources and flash instructions that you need to update your Nexus smartphone/tablet or Pixel phone.
-Google unexpectedly dropped the Android O developer preview at the end of March, releasing a full list of improvements and features for the new OS.
-Update: July security patch has arrived, but some Pixel users can't install it.
+The monthly Android update for November has arrived, bringing a fix to the KRACK vulnerability for all Pixel and Nexus devices.
+Plus, it also addresses the clicking noises and screen burn-in problems users have had with their Pixel 2 and Pixel 2 XL phones.

 Highlight recent changes